Classification of images in video frames

 classification_metrics

-function to calculate the selected metrics. - Start the LightGBM classifier training.
+function for calculating the selected metrics. - Start the LightGBM classifier training.
 This example uses cross-validation comprising five folds:

 - The training sample is divided into five equal non-overlapping parts.